MikeBendorf11/Java/README.md

 Since I reorganized my learning programs in packages, launching an application from Codenvy CLI requires a different use of the commands java and javac without having to set up a classpath and sourcepath.

-The command to launch looks like this:
+The launch command looks like this:

 	cd /projects/JavaLearning/bOOP/AfollowsTheObj
 	javac *.java
+	java ..
 	java AEmployeeDemo AfollowsTheObj.AEmployee

 Next step will be to find out how to view JAR files or applets only by using cloud resources.